Steve-Fenton/astro-accelerator/src/pages/features/image-automation.md

 You can run this manually using  `node ./src/img.js`.
 Only changed images will be processed.

-By default, this is part of the `npm run dev` script in `package.json` for Astro Boilerplate:
+By default, this is part of the `npm run dev` script in `package.json` for Astro Accelerator:

 ```json
 "dev": "node ./src/img.js && astro dev",